 Last Nail Polish

 One of the aids had trimmed Mom’s nails and shaped them, so Gloria–who is never without a manicure–took two shades of polish to the Care Center with her, pink and mauve.
-Mom rarely spoke by then, but we could tell she recognized her daughter.
+Mom rarely spoke by then, but we could tell she recognized her daughters.